erpnext/foundation/foundation/www/docs/user/manual/en/selling/sales-order.md

 There are a few amongst other things that a Sales Order will ask you to update.

-  * Enter delivery date agaist each item.
+  * Enter delivery date against each item.
 If there are multiple items and if you enter delivery date in the first row, the date will be copied to other rows as well where it is blank.
   * Customer Purchase Order number: If your customer has sent you a Purchase Order, you can update its number for future reference (in billing).

 ### Packing List